wp-plugins/bepro-listings/readme.txt

 This plugin is best utilized by those looking to implement listing type features into their own custom design.
 Setup core wordpress featues, as well as new aspects like, # of uploads, default search distance, and page details.
 With the new buddypress option, you can allow your members to control their own submissions (add/edit/delete).
 Look at some of the ways people are using the plugin:

-* Store Finder - List your stores including, location and contact details
+* Store Finder - List your stores or shop including, location and contact details
-* Directory - Employee, Business, Classifieds, Job Search, Fleet Tracking, Job Board, or any other type of listings site
+* Directory - Employee, staff, members, pets, car, Business, Classifieds, Job Search, Fleet Tracking, Job Board, or any other type of listings site
 * Products & Services - List them yourself or allow members to list products and/or services
 * Informational - Tourism, points of interest, and other details best shown via map
 * User Contributions - Using the submission form shortcode, let users contribute blog posts for you to review and publish